The problem is that Time Machine will only read a backup on the Mac it backed up.

 Just wait till you see the drive icon.

 If you’ve waited a while and the drive icon doesn’t come up.
-Check your finder window preferences.
+Check your Finder window Settings (from Mac OS Ventura).
+In earlier Mac releases it’s called Preferences.

-Open up a Finder Window and take a look at its finder preferences.
+Open up a Finder Window and take a look at its Finder Settings or Preferences.

 Look at the General Tab.
-And check the ‘External Drive’ box.
+And check the ‘External Disks’ box.
 This tells the Mac to show the drive icon on the desktop.

 Now the drive icon is up on the desktop.